snggeng/trip-mapper-demo/README.md

 initialize git in our app.
 That's because rails already initializes git in any new Rails app by default.

+Now let's run ``` rails s ``` to check if we got everything right so far.

+Go to ```http://localhost:3000``` to see your app running on localhost.
+The default localhost for Rails is 3000 but you can set it to whatever you want.
+For this workshop we'll be using ```localhost:3000``` .

+Congrats!
+You've made your first Rails application!

 List of Commands so far:
 ```
 rails new app_name
 cd app_name
 git remote add origin git_url
 git push -u origin master
+rails s
 ```

 ## Gems